SOMP 2 [TU Dresden]

 On baord are several technical experiments for a thermoelectric generator, a highly sensitive accelerometer and a EMC protection foil.

 SOMP 2 is part of the QB50 project and carries the FIPEX (Flux-Φ-Probe Experiment) sensor, which was tested on the SOMP cubesat.
-The QB50 project, which will demonstrate the possibility of launching a network of 50 CubeSats built by Universities Teams all over the world as a primary payload on a low-cost launch vehicle to perform first-class science in the largely unexplored lower thermosphere.
+The QB50 project, which demonstrates the possibility of launching a network of 50 CubeSats built by Universities Teams all over the world to perform first-class science in the largely unexplored lower thermosphere.

 |Type / Application:||Technology|